QasimKhan5x/image-search-analysis/README.md

 # Image Search Analysis

-Content-based image analysis, retrieval, and search using visual features, metadata, and natural language.
+Content-based image analysis, retrieval, and search using keywords as well as visual and textual features.

 Currently, we have developed a command line tool and web app that allows you to search for images similar to a query image in your favorite dataset.
 To proceed further, first install milvus by following the instructions below.
 Then proceed to the `m1_reverse_image_search` folder for further instructions.